maxcan7/codingchallenge_equitydata/README.md

 I have a windows PC and git bash has been finicky for unix terminal operations for me so I chose to write this pipeline almost exclusively in python, run through Spyder / Ipython.
 With more time, I would like to test this dataset in an Ubuntu virtualmachine and run it through a unix terminal.

-Additionally, with more time I would have liked to write a test suite for unit testing.
+Additionally, with more time I would like to write a test suite for unit testing.

 ## Requirements
 This pipeline requires python3 and postgres